Commencement 2015 Information

-Please click here to download the 2014 Graduation Newsletter and click here to download the 2014 Graduation Program.
+Please click here (2015 not available yet) to download the 2015 Graduation Newsletter and click here (2015 not available yet) to download the 2015 Graduation Program.
 The graduation mailing will contain the graduation newsletter & the photography flier.
-You will also receive a courtesy 5-pack of invitations when you pick up your regalia at the bookstore available beginning May 5, 2014.
+You will also receive a courtesy 5-pack of invitations when you pick up your regalia at the bookstore available beginning May 1, 2015.

 ABOUT THE 2014 COMMENCEMENT SPEAKER